fxliang/rimeac.lua/README.md

 ### with `rimeac.lua`  or `rimeac.lua.exe` as a program

-if no parameters followed, it will run with the `script.lua` in the same directory or `rimea.lua`
+if no parameters followed, it will run with the `script.lua` in the same directory or `rimeac.lua`

 if run with specific lua file, e.g., `rimeac.lua.exe path_to_myscript.lua`, it will run with the `path_to_myscript.lua`